MSLebrasseur/OSM/Mapathon/SilvinoLobos.md

 * Make it orthogonal with "s"

-* When Saving add the tag: #PH, Bambari #hotosm-task-141, #sources ICRC 17 April 2014
+* When Saving add the tag: #PH, Bambari #hotosm-task-#1148, #ICRC-SilvinoLobos Pleaide 17.02.15

 * Don't forget to unlock the square!